Naval museum complex Balaklava: History

 In the period after the Second World War, the two superpowers, the USSR and the US, stepped up their nuclear arsenal, threatening each other with pre-emptive strikes and retaliatory strikes.
 It was then when Joseph Stalin gave Lavrentiy Beria (who was responsible at that time for nuclear projects), a secret directive; to find a place where they could house submarines for a retaliatory nuclear strike.
 Several years of research pinpointed the quiet Balaklava as the location, and the city was immediately coded and got merged into the city of Sevastopol as a city district.
 Balaklava sits on a narrow winding inlet with a width of only 200–400 meters.
 This small inlet protects the city not only from storms, but also from reconnaissance as it is not visible from any angle from the open sea.
 Additionally, the site is close to Sevastopol, a major naval base still used by the Russian Navy's Black Sea Fleet today.

 In 1957 a special construction department coded as No. 528 was created, which handled the construction of underground facilities.
 The construction of the underground complex lasted eight years, from 1953 to 1961.
 About 120 thousand tons of rock were removed from the Tavros mountain throughout the process.
-To ensure secrecy supplies were transported at night on a barge in the open sea.
+To ensure secrecy, supplies were transported at night on a barge in the open sea.
 After the complex was closed in 1993, most of the complex is unguarded.
 The abandoned facility was handed over to the naval forces of the Armed Forces of Ukraine in 2000.

 However, the former base was frequently plundered during the unguarded period from 1993 to 2003, with all metal structures scavenged for the metal.

 The Sevastopol "Marine Commission" led by Vladimir Stefanovsky proposed the construction of the current museum.
 The museum would have themed exhibition halls, which were former repair shops and arsenals, a submarine standing by the underground pier, a tourist center, a cinema room with a chronicle of the time of active military confrontation between the two superpowers, and finally, an underground memorial dedicated to submariners who died at sea.

 The 10th anniversary of the museum was celebrated in June 2013.
 Submarine veterans, former employees of the base as well as representatives from the authorities, armed forces and students attended the ceremony.

 The facility was placed under the jurisdiction of Russia and the southern area of the Military History Museum of fortification structures of the Russian Federation in 2014, after the annexation of Crimea.

 The 2012 American action film, Soldiers of Fortune, filmed parts of it near the base.

+On 4 December 2024, Story Television aired an episode called "Cities of the Underworld: Secret Soviet Bases" on their show World Events on Wednesday.